Bible & Notes |

 Hot-Water Bottle Usually at least one of our team members takes an old fashioned hot-water bottle that can be used on a pulled muscle, etc. This is not a high priority item, but could be of use and it is another thing that can be left behind and be of use to the Ugandans.
 You might find the story of a hot-water bottle and a little girls prayer interesting.

 Leisure Reading Materials There is a good deal of time spent on a trip to Uganda waiting in airports, waiting on the plane, waiting to speak, waiting to eat, waiting to go to sleep (no TV), and even a few hours scheduled just to relax.
 Two activities that help use these times wisely are keeping your "journal" up-to-date (see above) and reading you take with you.
 What you take is up to you.
 I usually put one book in my carry-on and others in my checked bags.
 You may even want to select titles you can read and then give the books away before you leave Uganda.
+Of course now that E-readers are available, it is even easier to take all kinds of books to read and study.

 Top |